acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 ### 3.1 Linear Example

-- first, we import the wardrobe base classes `ace_wardrobe_base_U_sleeves_down` and `ace_wardrobe_base_U_sleeves_up` at the root of `configFile`.
+- First, we import the wardrobe base classes `ace_wardrobe_base_U_sleeves_down` and `ace_wardrobe_base_U_sleeves_up` at the root of `configFile`.
-- The uniform we would like to configure is part of CfgWeapons and inherits from `Uniform_Base`.
+- The uniform we would like to configure is part of `CfgWeapons` and inherits from `Uniform_Base`.
-- Then we edit the desired classes and create the `ace_wardrobe` subclass by inheriting from the partent base classes.
+- Then we edit the desired classes and create the `ace_wardrobe` subclass by inheriting from the parent base classes.
 - Afterwards, we define which variants this class can be modified to.
-- This Example does not require the use of components since we're not adding or removing anything.
+- This example does not require the use of components since we're not adding or removing anything.
 ```cpp
 // config.cpp
 class ace_wardrobe_base_U_sleeves_down;